 9.5 Message authentication code

 The Message authentication code (MAC) information element contains the integrity protection information for the message.
-The MAC IE shall be included in the security protected NAS message if a valid NAS security context exists and security functions are started.
+The MAC IE shall be included in the security protected NAS message if a valid EPS security context exists and security functions are started.
 The usage of MAC is specified in subclause 4.4.3.3.